H3xadecimal/Notus/README.md

 # O..okay but, can I use it?
 All you have to do is put your ID in utils/confirm.py and your token in Xeili.py and you're good to go.
+To boot the bot on Windows or any OS you HAVE to have Redis installed.
+Ports & Redis Database to be used can be set using --port and --db arguments.
+Booting Xeili without arguments will result into connecting to Redis with the default configuration, Being port 6379 and Redis_Database 0.

+Don't understand how to set it up?
+Well you can mention me in the following discord server: https://discord.gg/5sHTkKq

 Default prefix is "test " can be changed in Xeili.py